Essay guidelines

 Language

-- Pay attention if the author uses short or long sentences, transitions sentences, transition words, etc.
+- Pay attention if the author uses short or long sentences, transition sentences, transition words, etc.

 - Notice if the author uses complex, poetic, or simple sentence structure, active or passive voice, etc.